Gompholobium latifolium: Taxonomy and naming

 Gompholobium latifolium was first formally described in 1805 by James Edward Smith and the description was published in Annals of Botany.
-The specific epithet (latifolium) is from the Latin words latus meaning "broad" and folium meaning "a leaf" referring to the broad leaves.
+The specific epithet (latifolium) is from the Latin words latus meaning "broad" and folium meaning "a leaf", referring to the broad leaves.

 Distribution and habitat

 Golden glory pea grows in dry sclerophyll forest in Queensland, New South Wales and Victoria in sandy soil.
-It is most common in New South Wales where it is widespread along the coast and nearby ranges.
+It is most common in New South Wales, where it is widespread along the coast and nearby ranges.
 It is uncommon in Victoria.

-Use in horticulture
+Uses

-Although a desirable species with its large yellow pea flowers, G. latifolium is uncommon in gardens.
+Although a desirable horticultural species with its large yellow pea flowers, G. latifolium is uncommon in gardens.
 It can be propagated easily from seed but viable seeds are often hard to obtain.
 The seeds must be boiled or scratched before they will germinate.